lgaborini/r-batch-runner/README.md

 It is responsible for calling the job scripts in the `job-scripts/` directory.

-The job loader is wrapped into a `purrr::safely` wrapper.
+The job loader is wrapped into a wrapper similar to `purrr::safely`.
-It always returns a list with two components, `error` and `result`.
+Like `safely`, it always returns a list with two components, `error` and `result`.
 One is always `NULL`.
+Moreover, it also has the following components:
+- `warning`: like `purrr::quietly`, captures warning messages
+- `job_conditions`: captures all conditions thrown while execution, warnings and messages
+- `status`: a character string, `success` / `skip` / `error` / `warn`

 Errors are signaled and saved in component `error`, return values from the job loader are stored into component `result`.

-The return value is always saved to disk in the output directory, in a `.RData` file with the same name as the job.
+The return value, if present, is always saved to disk in the output directory, in a `.RData` file with the same name as the job.

 ### Logging

 Logging is provided by package `futile.logger`.
 The default logger is passed to the job loader, which is itself responsible of logging job output.

+> Parallel:
+> logs are split across workers, named by their PIDs.

 ### Notifications